dcaldr/denik-zza/docs/testing-database-setup.md

   });

   test('app-level database test', () {
-    // This will use MemoryDatabase for test isolation DatabaseInterface db = DatabaseWrapper.getDatabase();
+  // This will use a Drift in-memory database for test isolation
+    DatabaseInterface db = DatabaseWrapper.getDatabase();
     // ... your test code
   });